hbatagelo/mir_flutter_app/README.md

 ### Querying Window State

-These state querying functions are helper functions used by the prototype application to display the type of each window in the window list and ensure that a user-defined anchor rectangle stays within the size of the parent surface.
+These state querying functions are helper functions used by the prototype to display the type of each window in the window list and ensure that a user-defined anchor rectangle stays within the size of the parent surface.

-*   Queries the window type:
+* #### Queries the window type:
     ```dart
     Future<String> getWindowType(int windowId) async
     ```